jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 Without Apache, companies such as Google, Facebook, Twitter, and many others started upon opensource never would have been able to get started.

 Apache has over time grown and had to add new functions while shedding old functionality.
 The memory model of how it processes requests has changed over time as the frequency and amount of requests on a webserver has changed.
 Some may criticze Apache webserver for being a bit old, but there is a large body of knowledge out there on how to customize and manage it.
-Apache holds a dominate percentage of market share of all webserver software in use.

-The apache webserver can be simply installed via Linux or BSD package managers.
+The Apache webserver can be installed via package managers.
 There is even a version of it available for Windows.
-Note that though the same application, Ubuntu refers to the Apache webserver as ```apache2``` and RedHat products refer to it as ```httpd```.
+Note that though the same application, Ubuntu refers to the Apache webserver as ```apache2``` and RedHat products refer to it as ```httpd```, which is not to be confused with the OpenBSD custom built webserver also named ```httpd```.

 > ```sudo apt-get install apache2```